webplatform/docs/html/elements/button/index.md

 <dt>formaction</dt>
 <dd>The URI of a program that processes the information from the form.
 When present, it will override the action attribute of the associated form.</dd>
 <dt>formmethod</dt>
 <dd>The HTTP method to send the form data.
-This can either be "post" or "get".
+This can either be <code>post</code> or <code>get</code>.
 If specified, it will override the method attribute of the associated form.
 Possible values are:
-* post: The data from the form is included in the body of the form and is sent to the server.
+* <code>post</code>: The data from the form is included in the body of the form and is sent to the server.
-* get: The data from the form are appended to the form attribute URI, with a '?' as a separator, and the resulting URI is sent to the server.
+* <code>get</code>: The data from the form are appended to the form attribute URI, with a '?' as a separator, and the resulting URI is sent to the server.
 Use this method when the form has no side-effects and contains only ASCII characters.</dd>
 <dt>formnovalidate</dt>
 <dd>If the button is a submit button, this attribute specifies whether the form should be validated or not.
 It overrides the '''novalidate''' attribute of the form it belongs to.</dd>
 <dt>formtarget</dt>